 In consideration for each Qualified Referral, PayU agrees to pay the Referrer such Referral Fees, subject to the eligibility criteria, as detailed in Annexure A.

-A Prospective Merchant shall be considered as a Qualified Referral only after (i) a legal service agreement has been executed between the Prospective Merchant and PayU and the Prospective Merchant has been approved by acquiring banks and the nodal bank; (ii) the integration has been completed successfully; and (iii) the PayU Services are available to be used by the Prospective Merchant and their customers and any applicable fee/charges has been paid by the Prospective Merchant.
+A Prospective Merchant shall be considered as a Qualified Referral only after (i) a legal service agreement has been executed between the Prospective Merchant and PayU and the Prospective Merchant has been approved by acquiring banks and the nodal bank; (ii) the integration has been completed successfully; and (iii) the PayU Services are available to be used by the Prospective Merchant and their customers (iv) there will be no annual account maintenance fees for merchant accounts which are referred by referrer.

 All fees as stated in Annexure A shall be inclusive of all applicable taxes.
 Further PayU shall deduct the Tax Deductible at Source (TDS) from the fee stated in Annexure A and pay the remaining amount to the Referrer.